hysun00/BEng-Project-Haoyuan-Sun-UoE/LeNet-tf/tensorflow_f32_int16/MNIST/readme.md

 The mnist_py.py is the top-level module you need to run.
 In minist_py.py, I built a LeNet-5 model and tested its accuracy.
 With proper training process, you will get the weights and biases.
 These parameters are 32-bit floating numbers by default.

 In recorder.py, I designed the functions recording the weights and biases of CNN in the desired shape.
-More importantly, I designed the functions mapping the 32-bit floating (f32) numbers into a 16-bit integer (int16) and a very short integer.
+More importantly, I designed the functions mapping the 32-bit floating (f32) numbers into a 16-bit integer (int16) and a very short integer indicating the number of binary fraction bits.

 In export.py is the function export() defined.
 This function calls the functions defined in recorder.py to reshape and/or compress the f32 data and/or record the precision of the f32 data.
 It is called at the bottom of the mnist_py.py so that the information and parameters you need can be exported to the correct folder when the training is finished.